Turning your product into solar lighting. Key factors for success

 LiFePo4 type batteries

 The best option, where temperature differentiates between -25 and +60 degrees Celsius – would be to choose LiFePo4 type batteries.
-They are valued for their ability to keep capacity unchanged in such weather conditions, also has relatively low weight.
-It is characterised to have more than 2000 unload cycles (which is more than 5 years lifespan) and safe to exploit.
-However, such option may be in discordance with one’s economic abilities, as choosing such batteries for installation requires solid financial input.
+They are valued for their ability to keep capacity unchanged in such weather conditions, also have relatively low weight.
+It is characterized to have more than 2000 unload cycles (which is more than 5 years lifespan) and safe to exploit.
+However, such an option may be in discordance with one’s economic abilities, as choosing such batteries for installation requires solid financial input.
 More so, additional electronic equipment is needed.
-So before making a decision on going with these batteries for lighting product, you should be aware that it is extremely important not to fully discharge such batteries and to note that unfortunately, there are no European producers of LiFePo4 batteries.
+So before making a decision on going with these batteries for lighting products, you should be aware that it is extremely important not to fully discharge such batteries and to note that unfortunately, there are no European producers of LiFePo4 batteries.